WakoSS-nsk/custom_measure/README.md

 # custom_measure
 Just my first try in c++<br>
+It allows you to convert feets, inches, miles <br>
+into meters, centimeters and kilometers.<br>

-It was a small, but an amazing experience.
+It was a small, but an amazing experience many time ago.